basnijholt/nijho.lt/content/post/dependencies/index.md

 It's about choosing the right trade-offs for the specific situation, whether you're building a foundational block for the community or a specific tool for a controlled environment.

 How do you handle dependencies across different types of projects?
-Do you find yourself navigating similar asymmetries?
+Do you find yourself navigating similar questions?
 Share your thoughts!